Azooz7x/AutoNet-V1.3/README.md

 ## 📄 License

-MIT License - See [LICENSE](https://opensource.org/license/MIT) details.
+MIT License - See [LICENSE](https://opensource.org/license/MIT) for more details.

 ---